 Lulu Raczka won the 2019 Imison Award on 3 February 2019 for the best original script by a writer new to radio, and a cheque for £3,000.

 The Imison Award 2019 shortlist

-The prize of £3,000, generously sponsored by The Peggy Ramsay Foundation, will be presented as part of the BBC’s Audio Drama Awards on 3 February 2019.
-The judges – Stefan Buczacki, Jamila Gavin, Nell Leyshon, David Morley, Hannah Silva, Sean Grundy and Elizabeth-Anne Wheal – are delighted to announce the following three shortlisted writers:
+The prize of £3,000, generously sponsored by The Peggy Ramsay Foundation, was presented as part of the BBC’s Audio Drama Awards on 3 February 2019.
+The judges included members of the SoA Scriptwriters Group: Stefan Buczacki, Jamila Gavin, Nell Leyshon, David Morley, Hannah Silva, Sean Grundy and Elizabeth-Anne Wheal.

 The judges said: ‘A sweet, tender and funny story of one of Britain’s beloved comic voices and his battle with his own demons, censorship and eco-vandals.
 This loving portrait touchingly brings to life the iconic Goon in all his genius and pottiness seamlessly weaving reality and fantasy with comic deftness and ease.
 An assured and crafted piece of writing that reveals the writer’s own love and passion for his subject, his ability to build on that world and remind us how vital and relevant Milligan is to today and how much we miss him.’